 Gamemasters familiar with the books will have no problem in elaborating on the background information provided to bring the game alive.
 Other GMs shoud read at least the first four Hawkmoon books before running this game.
-While background information is included in the game, a full feel for the setting can only be found in the favour, of course it's good!
-Written by Ken 'Completely Screwy' Rolston of Orcbusters fame, it comes as a chunky (and very reasonably priced) 64 page book, plus a wraparound cover that includes reference tables and the debut of the near-legendary Cardboard CommiesTM cut-out figures.
-To go with these figures there is even a set of Miniatures Rules, so complicated they make Warhammer look like a text book on subatomic physics, and chock full of innovations such as using your entire house as a wargames table.
-If there is one word that describes these rules it is this one -SILLY.
+While background information is included in the game, a full feel for the setting can only be found in the books.
+One has to read the books to experience the strange brooding intensity of Londra and to fully appreciate just how strange a society it is.